 One of the biggest mistakes we make is to only look to others for inspiration.
 Being focused outwardly is wonderful if it’s genuinely inspiring, but it can also mean you forget to tune in and listen to your intuition about what ‘purposeful’ might feel like to you.

 One way to gain clarity about this is to think about how you’d love to be remembered when you’re no longer here.
-While it might sound morbid to write your own eulogy, it’s an excellent way to get clear about what really matters.
+While it might sound morbid to write your own eulogy, it’s an excellent way to get clear about what really matters and to help you feel more connected with your life purpose.

 In the same way that we look to others for inspiration, we often compare ourselves once we do find ways of being purposeful.
 The key is to find your own way of living with purpose and then to get out in the world and do that, regardless of whether someone else is doing it already or doing it in a way that looks more significant or more successful than you imagine you can be.